 - 4. Where an offeror holds more than 50 per cent of voting shares or voting rights in the offeree, the voluntary offer need not be subject to an acceptance condition under subparagraph 6.01(2). - 5.
 An acceptance condition to a voluntary offer can be set at any higher level but not less than statutory control. - 6.
 In computing the level of acceptances for a voluntary offer, voting shares or voting rights that are already acquired, held, or entitled to be acquired or held by the offeror shall be included.
-However, the offeror must not aggregate the
+However, the offeror must not aggregate the voting shares or voting rights of persons acting in concert in computing the level of acceptances unless such persons are joint offerors.

-- voting shares or voting rights of persons acting in concert in computing the level of acceptances unless such persons are joint offerors. - 7.
-The SC may allow for the offeror to revise the acceptance condition to a lower level (but above 50 per cent as required by subparagraph 6.01(1)) subject to the following: - (i) The take-over offer is kept open for not less than 14 days following the revision; - (ii) Shareholders who have accepted the initial take-over offer should be permitted to withdraw their acceptances within eight days of notification of the revision; and - (iii) The offeror has stated in the offer document that he reserves the right to revise the acceptance level to a lower level.
+- 7. The SC may allow for the offeror to revise the acceptance condition to a lower level (but above 50 per cent as required by subparagraph 6.01) subject to the following: - (i) The take-over offer is kept open for not less than 14 days following the revision; - (ii) Shareholders who have accepted the initial take-over offer should be permitted to withdraw their acceptances within eight days of notification of the revision.
+The revised acceptance level will take into account withdrawals and new acceptances as at the close of the take-over offer; and - (iii) The offeror has stated in the offer document that he reserves the right to revise the acceptance condition to a lower level.